Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Dispute resolution

-For all transactions, it is strongly advised to have a bi-lingual Chinese/ English contract drawn up and signed between the buyer and the seller.
+For all transactions, a bi-lingual Chinese/ English contract is strongly advised to be drawn up and signed between the buyer and the seller.

 The terms of the contract should define a dispute and mediation process.
-The terms should also detail the name of the court in China where are dispute will be brought to in the event of an unsuccessful mediation process between the buyer and seller.
+They should also detail the name of the court in China to which the dispute will be brought in the event of an unsuccessful mediation process between the buyer and seller.

 Selling to China Information Resources